surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.
-│   ├── raw/                          <- Raw data from external data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── raw/                          <- Raw data from external data sources, will be synced with git │
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
-│
-├── figures                           <- Generated graphics and figures to be used in reporting.
-│
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
-This directory is included in the .gitignore and is not tracked by git
 │
 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development.